uvacw/inca/doc/import_and_export_data.md

 ## Specific importers and exporters

 #### LEXIS NEXIS
 News articles can be downloaded from the Lexis Nexis website as a txt file including a maximum of 200 articles.
-Moreover, not all articles contain the same information or have the same layout.
+Not all articles contain the same information or have the same layout.
 This importer takes each txt file, extracts the information in each article, and yields one dict per article.

 The importer always extracts the following information:
 - title
-- doctype (journal)
+- doctype
 - text
 - publication date
-- suspicious (a check whether the text of an article is actually a text)
+- suspicious (a check whether the article actually contains text)

 If present, the importer also extracts:
 - category
-- byline (author)
+- byline

 The importer is used as follows.
-The path should be replaced by the path to your folder containing the Lexis Nexis txt file(s).
+The path should be replaced by the path to your folder containing the Lexis Nexis txt file(s):
 ```
 from inca import Inca
 myinca = Inca()